industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 to be available _before_ any optimization is done.
 This means that a decision maker is required to provide, for instance, a reference point before any optimization can take place.
-When preference information is given, then optimization can take place, and an a priori method then terminates after one or more solutions to a multiobjective optimization problem have been found based on the provided preferences.
+When preference information is given, then optimization can take place.
+An a priori method is considered terminated after one or more solutions to a multiobjective optimization problem have been found based on the provided preferences.